LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-aus-government-data.md

 ### Thing 7: Dirty data

 Why is ”clean” data important?
 Public policy, changes to medical protocols and economic decisions all depend on accurate and complete data.
-Thing 10 looks at the why and what of “dirty data.”
+See further at ECU resource which looks at the why and what of “dirty data.”

 https://ecu.au.libguides.com/10-marine-science-rdm-things/Thing10

 ##### Beginner Activity

-Read this case study?
+Read this case study.
 The Data Retriever automates the tasks of finding, downloading, and cleaning up publicly available data, and then stores them in a variety of databases and file formats.
 This lets data analysts spend less time cleaning up and managing data, and more time analysing it. https://frictionlessdata.io/articles/the-data-retriever/

 * Bad data guide - https://github.com/Quartz/bad-data-guide